Guided Exploration in Reinforcement Learning via Monte Carlo Critic Optimization: Introduction

-In reinforcement learning, exploration is a vital component of policy optimization.
-The method chosen to be an exploration strategy defines the interaction with the world, thus influences the final agent's success being key in solving continuous \citep{pmlr-v139-zhang21t}, navigation \citep{mazoure2020leveraging} and hierarchical problems \citep{vigorito2016intrinsically}.
-On a high level, all exploration methods can be divided into undirected and directed ones \citep{thrun1992efficient}.
-The undirected methods provide random exploratory actions based on desired exploration-exploitation trade-off, while directed algorithms rely on information provided by a policy or a learned world model.
+In reinforcement learning, exploration plays a crucial role in policy optimization.
+The chosen exploration strategy defines the interaction with the world, thereby influencing the ultimate success of the agent and proving pivotal in solving continuous problems \citep{pmlr-v139-zhang21t}, navigation challenges \citep{mazoure2020leveraging}, and hierarchical issues \citep{vigorito2016intrinsically}.
+At a higher level, exploration methods can be broadly categorized as undirected or directed \citep{thrun1992efficient}.
+Undirected methods involve generating random exploratory actions based on a desired exploration-exploitation trade-off, while directed algorithms rely on information provided by a policy or a learned world model.

-In real world, humans and animals seldom rely on random exploration of the environment, always pursuing some intrinsic motivation as safety \citep{tully2017exploration}, curiosity \citep{berlyne1966curiosity,kidd2015psychology} or uncertainty minimization \citep{gershman2019uncertainty}.
-Equivalents of these psychological phenomena are successfully applied within corresponding research directions of reinforcement learning, forming the class of intrinsically-motivated algorithms \citep{garcia2015comprehensive,pathak2017curiosity}.
-A scheme of such intrinsically motivating guided exploration is depicted in Figure~\ref{ge_scheme}, showing different directions of policy parameters change for the external- and intrinsic-reward objectives.
+In the real world, humans and animals seldom rely on random exploration of the environment, consistently pursuing intrinsic motivations such as safety \citep{tully2017exploration}, curiosity \citep{berlyne1966curiosity, kidd2015psychology}, or uncertainty minimization \citep{gershman2019uncertainty}.
+Equivalents of these psychological phenomena have been successfully applied within the corresponding research directions of reinforcement learning, forming the class of intrinsically motivated algorithms \citep{garcia2015comprehensive, pathak2017curiosity}.
+A schematic representation of such intrinsically motivating guided exploration is depicted in Figure~\ref{fig:ge_scheme}, illustrating different directions of policy parameter changes for external- and intrinsic-reward objectives.